lisawym/GDP_and_CO2/README.md

 # GDP_and_CO2
-Practicing data science exercise for Bob and Lisa
+Practicing data science exercise for Bob and Lisa.
+Using Pandas to read and explore data.